 With that in mind, here is how to go about this issue.

-How to Troubleshoot a Schlage Lock that Isn’t Working After Battery Change?
+4 Steps to Troubleshoot a Schlage Lock that Stops Working After Replacing the Batteries

 1. Check Whether the Batteries Are Wrongly Installed